stewid/SimInf/README.md

 predefined time-points.
 Using C code for the numerical solvers and 'OpenMP' (if available) to divide work over multiple processors ensures high performance when simulating a sample outcome.
-One of our design goal was to make the package extendable and enable usage of the numerical solvers from other R extension packages in order to facilitate complex epidemiological research.
+One of our design goals was to make the package extendable and enable usage of the numerical solvers from other R extension packages in order to facilitate complex epidemiological research.
 The package contains template models and can be extended with user-defined models.